Can a dentist pull an infected tooth?

 a) Swelling caused by infection may limit your dentist’s ability to access your tooth.

-This is a simple enough reason to understand.
-It’s possible that the level of swelling stemming from an infected tooth makes it challenging or even impossible for the dentist to have the access or visibility they feel they must have to remove it.
-This can be especially true if the swelling restricts the patient’s ability to open as widely as usual.
+This reason is simple enough to understand.
+It may be that the amount of swelling that has formed makes it a challenge or even impossible for the dentist to have the access or visibility they feel they need to remove the tooth.
+This can be especially true if the level of swelling hinders the patient’s ability to open as widely as usual.

-With these types of cases, the swelling will need to be managed before the tooth can be extracted.
-(See below.)
+In these kinds of cases, the swelling will need to be managed before the tooth can be extracted.
+(Discussed below.)

 Local anesthetics are the type of drugs dentists use to numb up teeth and oral tissues (by way of giving dental “shots”).
 And the chemistry of these compounds is such that they don’t work as effectively in swollen/inflamed tissues.
 Here’s why.